zcattacz/PJON_wiki/Strategies.md

-PJON codebase uses strategies to physically communicate through the medium used, abstracting the physical layer from its procedure, giving the ability to the user to develop easily his own strategy.
+PJON codebase uses strategies to physically communicate through the medium used, abstracting the physical layer from its procedure.
 A Strategy is only a class containing a set of functions able to send and receive messages:

 - `can_start()`